12th ACM SAC TRECK Track

 They are also available on the Web through the ACM Digital Library.

 The best papers may also be published in a Journal Special Issue, e.g. ACR (Applied Computing Review) in 2010.
-A special issue of the IFIP Trust Management Journal is planned at the end of 2015 beginning of 2016 for recent ACM SAC TRECK track papers!
+A special issue of the IFIP Trust Management Journal is planned to be published in 2016 including the best ACM SAC TRECK track papers of previous years and 2016!
+Contact us if you want to submit an extended version of a previous TRECK paper to this special issue.

 This year, we have a special focus on Bring Your Own Device (BYOD) and corporate security, trust, risk and privacy so those kinds of contributions are especially welcome!